Requirements Analysis Techniques with Example

 Role Activity Diagrams

-Roles group activities together into units of responsibility, according to the set of responsibility they are carrying out.
-An activity can be carried out in isolation with a role, or it may require coordination with activities in other roles.
+Roles group activities into units of responsibility.
+An activity may run in isolation or require coordination with activities in other roles.

-External events are the points at which state changes occur.
+External events mark the points where state changes occur.

 6. Gantt Charts

 A Gantt chart is a graphical representation of a schedule that helps to coordinate, plan and track specific tasks in a project.
-It represents the total time span of the object, broken down into increments.
-A Gantt chart represents the list of all task to be performed on the vertical axis while, on the horizontal axis, it list the estimate activity duration or the name of the person allocated to the activity.
-One chart can demonstrate many activities.
+It shows the total project time span, broken into increments.
+The vertical axis lists tasks; the horizontal axis shows the estimated activity duration or assigned owner.
+A single chart can display many activities.

 Gantt Charts